stevekhanna/LYNK/README.md

 # TheCompillers
-This is a hackathon project using pycharm and django, we had 24 hours comeup with a project from scratch and present to judge
+This is a hackathon project using pycharm and django, we had 24 hours comeup with a project from scratch and present it to judges

 Our project is a web-based school management system that connects students, parents and teachers, eliminating the need of paper consent forms and agendas.
 It allows for a deeper connection to the parent and teacher such as being able to see feedback and give feedback to the teacher.